Code Mixologist : A Practitioner's Guide to Building Code-Mixed LLMs

-\item \textbf{Preserve the Signal:} Deep transformers tend to ``smooth out" the distinction between languages.
+\paragraph{Practitioner's Insight: The Pre-Training Protocol} \begin{itemize} \item \textbf{Don't Mask Randomly:} Standard MLM is inefficient for code-mixing.
+Use \textbf{Boundary-Aware Masking} (e.g., SWITCHMLM) to focus model's gradient updates on the switch-points, where grammatical complexity lies. \item \textbf{Preserve the Signal:} Deep transformers tend to ``smooth out'' the distinction between languages.
 If training smaller BERT-style models, add \textbf{Residual Connections} (RESBERT) to keep language-id signals available at the output layer.

 \item \textbf{Order Matters (Curriculum):} Do not dump all code-mixed data at once.
 Follow a \textbf{Staged Curriculum} (CSCL): start with token-level mixing to learn vocabulary alignment, then move to sentence-level switching to learn syntax, and finish with monolingual consolidation to prevent catastrophic forgetting and benefit the overall multilingual capabilities of the system. \end{itemize}